Optimization using MATLAB

 end

-Note with YALMIP; we can use the code snippet check(cons) to infer how well the constraints are satisfying.
-In this example, we also learned how to invoke mosek solver with YALMIP.
+With YALMIP, we can use the code snippet check(cons) to determine how well the constraints are being satisfied.
+In this example, we also learned how to invoke the mosek solver using YALMIP.

 Example on how to model QCQP with CVX in MATLAB

-We can now solve the same QCQP problem by modeling with CVX as follows:
+We can now solve the same QCQP problem by modeling it with CVX as follows:

 cvx_begin quiet